Saturday, July 20, 2013

 The Metropolitan Opera gives an annual free concert.

 "Dance at Socrates" involves world-class choreographers and dancers, each Saturday of July.
-Rehearsals occur throughout June... which are pleasant to watch.
+Rehearsals occur throughout June, which are fun to watch, too.

-As Lewis and I entered the main gate, the Green Market tantalized us with a perfect mix of summer fare: farm-made butter, farm-fresh eggs, zucchini, eggplant, honey, tomatoes, heirloom tomatoes, sugarplums, cherries, peaches, sweet corn, kale, carrots, beets, blackberries, blueberries, and juice!
+On Saturdays, the Green Market tantalizes us with a perfect mix of summer fare: farm-made butter, farm-fresh eggs, zucchini, eggplant, honey, tomatoes, heirloom tomatoes, sugarplums, cherries, peaches, sweet corn, kale, carrots, beets, blackberries, blueberries, and juice!
+We often buy something nutritious and farm-fresh.
+The same vendors have stalls at Manhattan's Union Square Farmer's Market, yet the prices are lower in Astoria.

 We admired artwork made of varying media: metal, mini-chain fence, mirrors, clay, wood, pieces of glass, canvas, and rope.
 Some pieces were pure whimsy.